 Federals Stand and Fight at Malvern Hill

 On the morning of July 1, 1862, McClellan had every reason to halt his retreat and invite his pursuers to strike again.
-His army of nearly 90,000 soldiers was now concentrated in one place; he had the power of navy gunboats on the James River to his back; and he occupied an ideal defensive position at the crest of Malvern Hill.
+He had gathered his army of nearly 90,000 soldiers in one place; he had the power of navy gunboats on the James River to his back; and he occupied an ideal defensive position at the crest of Malvern Hill.
 The hilltop provided an excellent field of fire across a gradually sloping meadow that the Rebels would have to cross to mount an attack.
-Lee, who was frustrated by the Confederate failure the day before, imprudently obliged.
+Frustrated by the Confederate failure the day before, Lee imprudently obliged.

 Porter in Charge